-EDUCATORS RISING STATE CONFERENCE @ NORTHWESTERN STATE UNIVERSITY
+EDUCATORS RISING STATE CONFERENCE @ UNIVERSITY OF LOUISIANA LAFAYETTE

 Educators Rising Louisiana follows all guidelines set forth by Educators Rising.
 Read more about competitions to get an idea of what to expect by clicking below.